-Without a DBA, sole proprietors are legally required to use their personal name as the name of their business.
+Without a DBA, sole proprietors are legally required to use their personal name as their business name.
 The same concept applies to general partnerships and the names of all partners involved.

-Sole proprietors and general partnerships must also file a DBA in order to open a business checking account.
+Sole proprietors and general partnerships must also file a DBA to open a business checking account.
 Such businesses are not legally required to register with the state.
-Doing this gives you a federal tax ID number (EIN), which is required for opening a business checking account.
+Doing this gives you a federal tax ID number (EIN) necessary to open a business checking account.
 When you file a DBA, you get an EIN.

 This last reason applies to sole proprietors only: You must file a DBA if your business name implies more than one owner.
 An example is a sole proprietor that wishes to be known as “Pearson and Sons.”

 2. You Want to Operate Under a Name That isn’t on Incorporation Documents